-Note: Course number for all DS courses: SW 360K undergraduate level or SW 387R for the graduate level of each course
+Note: Course number for all CDS courses: CDI 360K undergraduate level or CDI 387R for the graduate level of each course

 This web-based course provides an overview of disability policy.
 Topics include the history of the disability rights movement, relevant federal and state legislation, legal and ethical issues, services and supports through federal and state programs, the political economy of disability, and disability culture, advocacy, and leadership issues.

 Introduction to Disability Studies: The Social Construction of Disability (CDI 355.1)

 We focus on the social and cultural context of disability, with an emphasis on how disability is defined and understood at the micro and macro levels.
 Attitudes, language, and adjustment theories will be considered from a personalist view.
 A deep understanding of the longstanding social oppression of the disability community, as well as ways to initiate social change, are integral to the course.

 The voice of women in multiple minority statuses is largely missing from discussions of disability.
 This course examines the meaning and experience of being female and disabled and/or a cultural/ethnic minority member.
 An in-depth examination of the intersection of sex-roles stereotypes, disability stereotypes, and cultural stereotypes occurs through readings, interviews, and research.

 This course studies individuals who are either chronologically older or who may be experiencing functional changes typical of older persons.
 This course identifies strategies for supports for families, friends, service providers, organizations, and members of the community to improve the lives of older persons.
 Topics include the aging process, a paradigm for dementia care, specific medical concerns, community membership, community building, team building, decision making, and family supports.